everters/Everters_OpenEVSE/README.md

 # Open EVSE -- Eergy
 This is a modified version of the OpenEVSE board re-worked by Eergy.
+You will need to use EasyEDA to open the files. https://easyeda.com

 The goal is to make OpenEVSE production easier and cheaper by manifacturing with parts sourced from LCSC and board made by JLCPCB.